HL7/davinci-pct/input/pagecontent/gfe_coordination_specification.md

 Since the information bundle is fully self-contained and its relevance only extends to the Task in which it is associated, there is no need for the bundle to be written directly to the Coordination Platform.
 This can simplify the management of the data and has the advantage of not enabling the bundle to be modified outside of the Task.
 A potential disadvantage of having the information bundle contained in the Task is the size of the resource.
 An organization that has to manage and search through many [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) resources may have a notable increase in traffic volume.
 This may be mitigated by Coordination Platforms that support the `_summary` search parameter

-##### GFE Coordination Request Submission
+##### GFE Coordination Request Submission #####
-No special operations are defined for the submission of GFE Coordination requests and are instead performed through a standard RESTful FHIR interface.

-A Coordination Platform **SHALL** support the ability for GFE Coordination Requesters to POST a request in a single transaction through a [GFE Coordination Bundle](StructureDefinition-davinci-pct-gfe-coordination-bundle.html) and **MAY** support the ability for individual resource POSTing..
+A Coordination Platform **SHALL** support the ability for GFE Coordination Requesters to create a request in a single [$gfe-coordination-request operation](OperationDefinition-GFE-coordination-request.html) with a [GFE Coordination Bundle](StructureDefinition-davinci-pct-gfe-coordination-bundle.html).
+If any of the Tasks are unable to be written, the operation **SHALL** fail, no resources **SHALL** be written, and an OperationOutcome **SHALL** be returned indicating the nature of the error(s) if the nature of the problem is FHIR operation related (as opposed to a base HTTP issue like a Bad Request).

-GFE Coordination Requesters SHOULD POST a GFE Coordination request though a single [GFE Coordination Bundle](StructureDefinition-davinci-pct-gfe-coordination-bundle.html), as opposed to posting Tasks and other resources individually.
-This enables the transactions to be written as a whole and rollback happens automatically if there is an issue that does not allow the transaction to be completed as a unit.

 The GFE Coordination workflow is designed to allow participation of GFE Contributors that may not support this FHIR IG directly, or support FHIR at all.
 The Coordination Platform may provide another means to contribute data for [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) resources, such as through a delegate system or a portal.
-To support this, GFE Coordination Requesters SHOULD create [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) resources for all of GFE Contributors  that a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) is needed from if they have an active Coordination Participant Resource (Organization/Practitioner/PractitionerRole) on the Coordination Platform.
+To support this, GFE Coordination Requesters **SHOULD** create [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) resources for all of GFE Contributors  that a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) is needed from if they have an active Coordination Participant Resource (Organization/Practitioner/PractitionerRole) on the Coordination Platform.

 #### Notifications of New and Updated Tasks ####